InternetOfUs/interaction-protocol-engine/Norms.md

     * ``Label``  _Input_  string with the label of the message.
     * ``Attributes``  _Input_  JSON model with the attributes of the message.
 - ``wenet_app_id_of_message(Id, Message)``
-  This predicate allow to obtain the application identifier of a message.
+  This predicate obtains the application identifier of a message.
     * ``Id``  _Output_  string with the identifier of the application.
     * ``Task``  _Input_  JSON model of the message to obtain the application identifier.
 - ``wenet_receiver_id_of_message(Id, Message)``
-  This predicate allow to obtain the receiver identifier of a message.
+  This predicate obtains the receiver identifier of a message.
     * ``Id``  _Output_  string with the identifier of the receiver.
     * ``Task``  _Input_  JSON model of the message to obtain the receiver identifier.
 - ``wenet_label_of_message(Label, Message)``
-  This predicate allow to obtain the label of a message.
+  This predicate obtains the label of a message.
     * ``Label``  _Output_  string with the label.
     * ``Task``  _Input_  JSON model of the message to obtain the label.
 - ``wenet_attributes_of_message(Attributes, Message)``
-  This predicate allow to obtain the attributes of a message.
+  This predicate obtains the attributes of a message.
     * ``Attributes``  _Output_  JSON model with the attributes.
     * ``Task``  _Input_  JSON model of the message to obtain the attributes.